thewanionly/todo-app/README.md

 }
 ```

-2. To toggle dark mode in the application, use the `useDarkMode` (TODO: implement this) custom hook.
+2. To toggle dark mode in the application, use the `useDarkMode` custom hook.
 Create a theme switcher button and use the `toggleDarkMode` function returned by the `useDarkMode` and pass it to the onClick handler of the theme switcher button.
 This custom hook adds a `dark` class to the `html` tag.

 3. The added `dark` class to the `html` tag is being picked up by Tailwind CSS.
 In your JSX, the utility classes that are prepended with `dark:` will be applied whenever `dark` class is present in the `html` tag.
 (Reference: https://tailwindcss.com/docs/dark-mode)